 About Oklahoma City

 .
-The city, which is also the county seat of Oklahoma County, situated in the Great Plains region along the North Canadian River in the center of Oklahoma, about 200 mi (330 km) north of Dallas.
+The city, which is also the county seat of Oklahoma County, is situated in the Great Plains region along the North Canadian River in the center of the state, about 200 mi (330 km) north of Dallas

 Image: Serge Melki

 Those Lands were considered some of the best unoccupied public land in the United States.
-On 22 April 1889, an estimated 50,000 would-be settlers lined up for their piece of the available two million acres (8,000 km²).
-By the end of the day both Oklahoma City and Guthrie had established cities of around 10,000 people.
+On 22nd April 1889, an estimated 50,000 would-be settlers lined up for their piece of the available two million acres (8,000 km²).
+By the end of the day, both Oklahoma City and Guthrie had established settlements of around 10,000 people.

-Today, Oklahoma City has a population of about 631,000 inhabitants, 1.35 million people live in Oklahoma City Metro Area (2015 est.).
+Today, Oklahoma City has a population of about 650,000 inhabitants, 1.4 million people live and work in the Oklahoma City Metro Area (2018 est.).